 Macroscopic pathology is characterized by the abnormal accumulation of unencapsulated adipose tissue in the extradural space.

-There is a often generalised excess of fat seen in the extradural space.
+There is an often generalised excess of fat seen in the extradural space.
 As a result, the dural sac can appear narrowed or even resemble a "Y" shaped configuration.

 Signal characteristics follow fat on all sequences: